Vicmi13/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: Making sense of which CMS use
+title: ' Which CMS use shall we use ??? '
 date: 2019-10-22T19:04:10.000Z
 description: PoC with Netlify CMS.
 featuredpost: true